dbryar/dice-roll/README.md

 ### Usage

 Using the Dice Rolls Library is straightforward.
 Simply create a new `Roll` object with the desired dice notation, and call the result.
-The rolls are executed on contruction of the object and are near instantly available.
+The rolls are executed on construction of the object and are near instantly available.
 Trying to roll a non-defined dice will roll a d20 instead, because errors aren't desireable in a simple library.
 And since the project is TypeScript native, it ships with definitions so the `Dice` definition lists only the valid dice faces of 4, 6, 8, 10, 12 and 20.

 1. In this example, `3d6` indicates rolling three six-sided dice.
-Three rolls are executed on contruction and the results are immediatly available.
+Three rolls are executed on construction and the results are immediately available.

 ```js
 // Create a new Roll object with 3d6 notation